Brain Balance: How It Shapes Your Child’s Behavior

 • Think logically

-• Just like a car needs both pedals to drive smoothly, a child needs both sides of their brain working together
+• Just as a car needs both pedals to drive smoothly, a child needs both sides of their brain working together

-• Is essential for healthy motor, sensory, social, emotional, and cognitive development
+• This balance is essential for healthy motor, sensory, social, emotional, and cognitive development

-When the brain’s natural development pattern is disrupted, one hemisphere of the brain tends to be weaker, while the other becomes more dominant-leading to sensory, motor, behavioral and or cognitive challenges.
+When the brain’s natural development pattern is disrupted, one hemisphere tends to become weaker while the other becomes more dominant—leading to sensory, motor, behavioral, and/or cognitive challenges.

-• Presents as gaps in development, such as a 2-year-old who lines up letters correctly, yet doesn’t communicate needs and has poor eye contact
+Known as Functional Disconnect Syndrome, it presents as developmental gaps, such as a 2-year-old who lines up letters correctly yet doesn't communicate needs and has poor eye contact.

-• Too much “gas” (left brain) without enough “brake” (right brain) can lead to:
+Too much "gas" (left brain) without enough "brake" (right brain) can lead to behavior challenges such as:

 • Difficulty controlling impulses